Stefan Lazarević: Death

 Like most of the rulers and noblemen of those times, Despot Stefan loved and used to saddle his horse often and ride with his escort to hunt in nearby villages.
-On one of the returns from the castle in Belgrade Fortress finding himself near the place known as Glava, or Glavica, at Mt.
-Kosmaj, Despot stopped his escort to ride out to hunt.
-As accustomed he stretched his hand forward to let the hawk on it but his body did not obey.
-The whole escort noticed the way his body was leaning from one to the other side, becoming aware that something unusual was happening.
-Everybody knew well his imposing pose on a horse and they all doubtfully watched him fall to the ground helplessly.
-According to Constantine the Philosopher, his sudden death on 19 July 1427 was indicated by a mystic storm that made the sky from Belgrade turn black, and the thunder covered his soft, last words, "Get George, get George!"
+On one of the returns from the castle in Belgrade Fortress, finding himself near the place known as Glava, or Glavica, at Mt.
+Kosmaj, Stefan stopped his escort to ride out to hunt.
+As accustomed, he stretched his hand forward to let the hawk onto it, but his body did not move.
+The whole escort noticed the way his body was leaning from one side to the other, becoming aware that something unusual was happening.
+Everybody knew his imposing pose on a horse, and they all doubtfully watched him fall to the ground helplessly.
+According to Constantine the Philosopher, his sudden death on 19 July 1427 was accompanied by a storm that made the sky over Belgrade turn black, and the thunder covered his whispered last words, "Get George, get George!"

-The death of Despot was experienced as the Last Judgement, a disaster, as the Judgement day among people.
-Dreading future troubles, the whole state grieved for their ruler, whom they knew from the beginning was "the chosen messenger of the new age".
-Despot's death announced the hardest period in the history of the Serbian state and people represented in the destruction of the state Despot and loss of state identity.
-The old Byzantine-South Slavonic prophecies (the Revelation of Pseudo-Methodius, the apocryphal Visions of Daniel and the Oracles of Leo the Wise) are usually interpreted Ishmaelite, that is Muslims, conquests as a result of Christian sins.
+Stefan's death was experienced as the Last Judgement, a disaster, as Judgement Day among people.
+Dreading future troubles, the whole state grieved for their ruler, whom they knew from the beginning as "the chosen messenger of the new age".
+The death presaged the hardest period in the history of the Serbian state and people, represented by the destruction of the loss of state identity.
+The old Byzantine-South Slavonic prophecies (the Revelation of Pseudo-Methodius, the apocryphal Visions of Daniel, and the Oracles of Leo the Wise) are usually interpreted as Ishmaelite, that is, Muslim, conquests as a result of Christian sins.
 For the Orthodox Christians, in the 15th century, this topos became especially alluring, since it corresponded to the idea of "the end of the world" in the year 7000 "from the creation of the world" (=1491/1492 AD), according to the Byzantine calendar.